SherG/cool-iron/blog/quit-facebook.md

 Nothing needed to be “done” to Facebook to “fix” it.
 This is something perpetual busybodies don’t understand.
 (The world would perhaps be a far kinder, better place if said busybodies attended to ridding themselves of their own hypocrisies and errors in thinking, rather than trying to police others.)

-Please note that this does not mean that there aren't some <a href="https://www.baekdal.com/strategy/how-we-lost-social-media-to-algorithms/" target="blank">seriously sub-optimal dynamics</a> baked into Facebook's strategy.
+This does not mean that there aren't some <a href="https://www.baekdal.com/strategy/how-we-lost-social-media-to-algorithms/" target="blank"> sub-optimal dynamics</a> baked into Facebook's strategy.
 But that's not the realm for political activists.

 ### Antitrust, Censorship, and Narrative Shaping